-The purpose of this Draft Amendment to the Final RP/EA for the Athos I Oil Spill is to provide information to the public regarding the implementation of restoration projects and the proposed selection of a replacement project for the Augustine Boat Ramp Project.
-All of the ecological restoration and lost recreational use projects that Trustees selected in the Final RP/EA have either been constructed or will be constructed by the Trustees in coming years, with the exception of one lost recreational use project.
+The purpose of this Final Amendment to the RP/EA for the Athos I Oil Spill is to provide information to the public regarding the implementation of restoration projects and the selection of a replacement project for the Augustine Boat Ramp Project.
+All of the ecological restoration and lost recreational use projects that Trustees selected in the RP/EA have either been constructed or will be constructed by the Trustees in coming years, with the exception of one lost recreational use project.

-The Augustine Boat Ramp Project (Delaware) selected in the Final RP/EA will not be implemented.
+The Augustine Boat Ramp Project (Delaware) listed in the RP/EA will not be implemented.
 After detailed evaluation, the Trustees determined that implementation of this project will not provide significantly increased recreational opportunities for the Delaware River boating community.
 A preliminary study had concluded the installation of a rock jetty on the north side of the boat ramp would eliminate the shoaling of the associated boat ramp, allowing for increased recreational use.
 However, the Trustees undertook a subsequent detailed modeling analysis, paid for with the State of Delaware funding, to evaluate the proposed jetty plans.
 This analysis demonstrated that the proposed jetty will not significantly reduce shoaling in the area of the boat ramp.
 As such, this project will not likely enhance the utility and safety of the current facility, limiting the goal of increased recreational opportunities for the Delaware River boating community.

 Because the Trustees were unable to carry out the Augustine Boat Ramp Project, there remains an outstanding need for public access and utilization of water resources in the vicinity of the Oil Spill.
 The Trustees were required to consider other options for compensating the public for service losses due to the Oil Spill, including subsequent area closures during the clean-up period.
-The Trustees propose to modify the Final RP/EA, replacing the Augustine Boat Ramp lost recreational use project with a suitable and comparable alternative project type that will be more effective in providing increased recreational opportunities for the Delaware River boating community.
-The Trustees therefore propose to modify (Amend) the Final RP/EA to include construction of the 7th Street Boat Ramp Project in Wilmington, Delaware.
+In the Draft Amendment to the RP/EA, the Trustees proposed replacing the Augustine Boat Ramp lost recreational use project with a suitable and comparable alternative project type that will be more effective in providing increased recreational opportunities for the Delaware River boating community.
+The Trustees therefore are modifying (Amending) the RP/EA to include construction of the 7th Street Boat Ramp Project in Wilmington, Delaware.